SophieSjoberg/ca-prepcourse-3/ruby/classes.md

 ### The `initialize` method
 Let's say that we want the `Account` class to have some attributes, like the account holders name and account balance (Yeah, I forgot to mention that, let's assume that we are creating a bank account and not a user account in a system).

 Every Ruby class invokes a **constructor** method called `initialize`.
 The `initialize` method is useful when you want to initialize some class variables at the time of object creation.
-This method may take a list of parameters and like any other ruby method it would be preceded by the `def` keyword:
+This method can, like any other ruby method, take a list of arguments and store them as local variables:

 ```ruby
 class Account